Navigating India’s ESG Regulations: A Guide for Foreign Businesses

 They are a set of regulatory guidelines that aim to promote responsible and sustainable business practices.
 The Environmental part deals with factors like pollution, climate change, waste management, resource depletion, etc. Social covers aspects like labor practices, human rights, and community impact.
 Whereas, Governance takes into account transparency, business ethics, board composition, etc.

-For foreign firms, abiding by these ESG regulations is mandatory to maintain their social licenses and corporate social responsibility (CSR).
+For foreign firms, abiding by these ESG regulations is mandatory to maintain their social licenses and corporate social responsibility (CSR)

 Understanding India’s ESG Landscape